ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/index.md

 ### Proposal mechanism {#proposal-mechanism}

 A proposal mechanism is what's used to determine the next block proposed on the network.
 In Nakamoto consensus, a person who mines a winning nonce gets the right to be the leader for the next block.
 They propose that block to the network.
-In Eth2, a random beacon decides the order of proposers from the list of available validators.
+In the new proof-of-stake system, a random beacon decides the order of proposers from the list of available validators.
 In both cases, after a block is proposed, it's up to the next proposer to decide if they want to build on that block or on another block proposed in the case of competing proposals.
-This is what's known as the "chain selection rule".
+This is what's known as the "chain selection rule."

 ### Chain selection rule {#chain-selection-rule}